 Château de Masseuil

-The castle was demolished in around 1580 and rebuilt shortly afterwards.
-Two of the wall towers are the original ones (15th century) and are listed in the Inventory of Historic Monuments.
+The castle was demolished around 1580 and rebuilt shortly after.
+Two surrounding towers are still from the period (XNUMXth century) and are listed in the Inventory of Historic Monuments.
 A pleasure garden completes the whole.